Skip to main content

 For consumables, keep only controls you can verify in seconds: commercially packaged items, intact packaging, and readable ingredient labels.
 If a label is missing or unclear, move the item to do-not-stock.
 For U.S.-labeled products, ingredients should appear on-pack, and sesame allergen labeling applies as of January 1, 2023.
 Keep homemade, repackaged, and improperly preserved foods out of scope.

 Do not force a calendar-only review cadence.
 Review when patterns repeat: guest feedback trends inside Airbnb's 14 day review window, issue reports inside the 72 hour discovery window, or recurring completion misses by your cleaner/co-host.
-Track one reliability KPI in your sheet as Add current performance indicator after verification, then adjust the pack, fallback, or do-not-stock list based on what keeps recurring.
+Track one reliability KPI in your sheet; while the metric is unresolved, label it as service-level criteria pending operations verification, then adjust the pack, fallback, or do-not-stock list based on what keeps recurring.

 To keep arrival notes and placement steps aligned with this protocol, tighten your documentation in How to Write a Welcome Book for Your Airbnb.
 For a tax-related edge case that can affect gift decisions, review Gift Tax for US Expats Without Filing Surprises.
 If you need country/program confirmation before rollout, Talk to Gruv.